 “You know what happens to nosy fellows?
-Huh?” asks the original water knife in the movie Chinatown.
+Huh?” asks the original water knife in the movie Chinatown, opens a new window.
 Roman Polanski’s California thug is pretty sharply-dressed compared to the flak-jacketed New Mexico henchman and title character in Paolo Bacigalupi’s new book about water wars in the American West; thug life has changed with the times.

 It’s still Big Business and government, but it’s more militarized.
 And in Bacigalupi’s thriller, it’s moved into gritty speculative fiction noir.

 Ex-gang member Angel Velazquez is plying his trade in a drought-ravaged near future as a “water knife” who keeps the genetically-engineered arcologies of the 1% thriving for Catherine Case, the unquenchable queen of the Southern Nevada Water Authority.
 Case is doubtlessly modeled on the ruthless Pat Mulroy, Nevada’s real-life (and self-described) Water Witch, just one of the many ties to the present that give this book an authentic feel.

 Case sends Angel to Arizona, where he crosses paths with Maria, a dirt-poor immigrant (fleeing Texas, not Mexico – a nice touch) and Lucy Monroe, a prize-winning reporter known for stirring up dust.
 Mix in upstream monkey wrenching, downstream manipulating, barrios, evangelists, torture, lawyers, guns, and missing documents, and you’ve got a swirling dust-devil of a story, only a few decades from today’s news.